TrueCrypt

 TrueCrypt is a discontinued source-available freeware utility used for on-the-fly encryption (OTFE).
-It can create a virtual encrypted disk within a file, or encrypt a partition or the whole storage device (pre-boot authentication).
+It can create a virtual encrypted disk within a file, encrypt a partition, or encrypt the whole storage device (pre-boot authentication).

 On 28 May 2014, the TrueCrypt website announced that the project was no longer maintained and recommended users find alternative solutions.

-Though development of TrueCrypt has ceased, an independent audit of TrueCrypt (published in March 2015) has concluded that no significant flaws are present.
+Though development of TrueCrypt has ceased, an independent audit of TrueCrypt published in March 2015 concluded that no significant flaws were present.
 Two projects forked from TrueCrypt: VeraCrypt (active) and CipherShed (abandoned).

 History

 TrueCrypt was initially released as version 1.0 in February 2004, based on E4M (Encryption for the Masses).
 Several versions and many additional minor releases have been made since then, with the most current version being 7.1a.